MicrosoftDocs/dynamics-365-fraud-protection/content/ap-onboarding-planning-guide.md

 ---

-# Onboarding planning for purchase protection
+# Onboarding planning for account protection

-This article describes onboarding planning for purchase protection in Microsoft Dynamics 365 Fraud Protection.

-**Integration Planning Guide:**

-This guide helps you understand and plan for the project milestones of Dynamics 365 Fraud Protection Account Protection integration and onboarding.
+This article describes onboarding planning for Microsoft Dynamics 365 Fraud Protection account protection, and will help you understand and plan for the project onboarding milestones of Fraud Protection account protection integration and onboarding.

 For more details on the integration steps below, see [Set up purchase protection](promocode-set-up-purchase-protection.md).

-## Onboarding milestones - integration breakdown and approximate times
+## Onboarding milestones

+The tables below provide details on the onboarding milestones for the environment setup and the API integration, data validation, data accumulation, and protection phases.

 > [!NOTE]
 > All timeframes mentioned in this article are estimates.
-The actual time taken can vary based on merchant, Microsoft and authorized partner availability, and focus.
+The actual time taken can vary based on client, Microsoft and authorized partner availability, and focus.

 ### Environment setup and API integration phase